OPPORTUNITY-AWARE: In-Basin Frac Sand

 When oil prices plummeted in mid-2014, production companies across the U.S. set their sights on uncovering new methods of extracting oil, cheaper and more efficiently.
 The adoption of in-basin frac sand is a product of this drive for innovation, delivering cost savings by significantly reducing shipping expenses which can account for 65 percent of frac sand costs.
 Current estimates indicate using in-basin sand will reduce the total cost of drilling and completing a well upwards of 5 to 10 percent.

-With domestic energy production surging, frac sand demand is expected to climb accordingly, increasing to 133 tons in 2019, up from 76 million tons in 2017.
-Black Mountain Sand is positioned to help meet this demand, exceeding 17 million combined annual tons across its four facilities in three of the most active shale basins in the nation.
+With domestic energy production surging, frac sand demand is expected to climb accordingly, increasing to 115 tons in 2019, up from 76 million tons in 2017.
+Black Mountain Sand is positioned to help meet this demand with a combined annual production capacity equalling 16.5 percent of the market.